Seshadri constants on $\mathbb{P}^1\times\mathbb{P}^1$, and applications to the symplectic packing problem: Abstract

 \section{Abstract}

 In this paper we compute the $r$-point Seshadri constant on $\PP^1\times\PP^1$ for those line bundles where the answer might be expected to be governed by $(-1)$-curves.
-As a consequence we solve the symplectic packing problem for $\PP^1\times \PP^1$.
-Some results on the $r$-point Seshadri constant for other line bundles are also given.
+As a consequence we obtain explicit formulas for the symplectic packing problem for $\PP^1\times \PP^1$.
+Some exact values for the Seshadri constant outside the region governed by Mori's cone theorem are also given.
 These latter results use a useful new ``reflection method''.

 In the analysis there is a striking difference between the cases when $r$ is odd and when $r$ is even.
 When $r$ is even the problem admits an infinite order automorphism, and there are infinitely many $(-1)$-curves to consider.
 In contrast, when $r$ is odd only a finite number (usually $4$) types of $(-1)$-curves are relevant to our answer.